vsanjeevi/PJC-SHELL-Bazel/README.md

+# Notes:

+## State Model between Client & Server

-# Private Join and Compute
+# Original: Private Join and Compute

 This project contains an implementation of the "Private Join and Compute" functionality.
 This functionality allows two users, each holding an input file,